 A simplified format for technical documentation makes it easier for the document to do its job.
-And the job is to provide information on the features and functionalities of a SaaS or an app.
+The job is to provide information about the features and functionalities of a SaaS or an app.
 Whenever a new product is released to the public, the document acts as a guide on its use.
-At the same time, it acts as a roadmap for developers to understand the product.
-So, they can:

 - Improve it